SPACs vs IPOs: what are the differences?

 |A certain loss of independence for the target company

 |Time to listing is shorter as the shell company already had its IPO

 |SPACS don’t require the same level of due diligence as the traditional IPO

 |Could present opportunities for investors to access ‘unicorn’ companies

 |Sponsors could receive stocks and sell them shortly after the listing, which could affect the share price

 Pros and cons of listing via IPO

-How can you trade or invest in a SPAC or IPO?
+How can you trade in a SPAC or IPO?

-You can trade and invest in a SPAC or IPO with us.
-You can speculate on IPO and SPAC companies’ share prices via a spread betting or CFD trading account.
-Or, you can own shares in a company once it has listed by opening a share dealing account.
-Follow these steps to trade or invest in SPACs and IPOs:
+You can speculate on IPO and SPAC companies’ share prices via a CFD trading account with us.
+Follow these steps to trade in SPACs and IPOs:

-- Create a spread betting, CFD trading or share dealing account, or open your existing account
+- Create a CFD trading account, or open your existing account

 - Look for the stocks you want to trade on our platform